top of page

 Thank you, sponsors: Senators Liias, Holy, Stanford, Wagoner, Lovick, Gildon, Cleveland, Cortes, Fortunato, Harris, Nobles, Riccelli, Warnick

 Status: Senate Ways & Means.
 This legislation creates an Advisory Council on Rare Diseases within the University of Washington’s School of Medicine to advise the Secretary of Health on research, diagnosis, treatment, and education related to rare diseases.
-While the legislation received a hearing in both Senate Health Care and Ways & Means, it did not progress due to cost of implementation.
+While the legislation received a hearing in both Senate Health Care and Ways & Means in 2025, it did not progress due to cost of implementation.

 Position: Support